dmikan/ADSO2023/240202501_english/GA3/AA1/GA3_240202501_AA1_EV01_knowledge_test_questionnaire.md

 **Pregunta 1:**

 They have a test tomorrow.
 They _________ study.

-a.
-Don´t have to
+- Don´t have to
-**b. should** ✔️
+- **should** ✔️
-c. has to
+- has to
-d. shouldn´t
+- shouldn´t

 **Pregunta 2:**

 Choose the correct option:

 having / next / Saturday / dinner / friends / her / She / with / is

-a.
-She is next Saturday having dinner with her friends
+- She is next Saturday having dinner with her friends
-b.
-She with her friends having dinner next Saturday
+- She with her friends having dinner next Saturday
-c.
-She with her friends next Saturday is having dinner **d.
-She is having dinner with her friends next Saturday** ✔️
+- She with her friends next Saturday is having dinner
+- **She is having dinner with her friends next Saturday** ✔️

 **Pregunta 3:**

 We _______ pay taxes every year.

-a. must
+- must
-**b. have to** ✔️
+- **have to** ✔️
-c. can
+- can
-d. should
+- should

 **Pregunta 4:**

 He _______ be a rich person.
 He has an airplane.

-**a. must** ✔️
+- **must** ✔️
-b. should
+- should
-c. has to
+- has to
-d. shouldn´t
+- shouldn´t

 **Pregunta 5:**

 Choose the correct option:

 is / She / buy / tomorrow / new / car / a / going to

-**a.
-She is going to buy a new car tomorrow** ✔️
+- **She is going to buy a new car tomorrow** ✔️
-b.
-She will going buy a new car tomorrow
+- She will going buy a new car tomorrow
-c.
-She tomorrow is going to buy a new car
+- She tomorrow is going to buy a new car
-d.
-She buy a new car tomorrow is going to
+- She buy a new car tomorrow is going to

 **Pregunta 6:**

 Amanda ________ to pay for the hotel.
 The company does.

-**a. must not** ✔️
+- **must not** ✔️
-b. have to
+- have to
-c. can
+- can
-d. should
+- should

 **Pregunta 7:**

 Choose the correct option:

 like / to / They / would / abroad / live

-a.
-They like to live abroad
+- They like to live abroad
-b.
-They like to would live abroad
+- They like to would live abroad
-**c.
-They would like to live abroad**
+- **They would like to live abroad** ✔️
-d.
-They would live to like abroad
+- They would live to like abroad

 **Pregunta 8:**

 Choose the correct option:

 will / Ana / arrives / she /late / be / if / again / fired

-a.
-Ana if arrives will be fired if she late again
+- Ana if arrives will be fired if she late again
-**b.
-Ana will be fired if she arrives late again** ✔️
+- **Ana will be fired if she arrives late again** ✔️
-c.
-If she arrives late again Ana will be fired
+- If she arrives late again Ana will be fired
-d.
-Ana will fired be if she arrives late again
+- Ana will fired be if she arrives late again

 **Pregunta 9:**

 You ___________ drink too much soda.

-a. can
+- can
-b. must
+- must
-c. shouldn´t ✔️
+- **shouldn´t** ✔️
-d. don´t have to
+- don´t have to

 **Pregunta 10:**

 Choose the correct option:

 does / rain / will / it / The / not / if / kids / bikes / ride / their

-a.
-The kids will ride their bikes if it does not rain ✔️
+- **The kids will ride their bikes if it does not rain** ✔️
-b.
-The kids does ride their bikes if it will not rain
+- The kids does ride their bikes if it will not rain
-c.
-If it does not rain the kids will ride their bikes
+- If it does not rain the kids will ride their bikes
-d.
-The kids will bikes their ride if it does not rain
+- The kids will bikes their ride if it does not rain

 # READING COMPREHENSION